epics-base/pvaPy/documentation/streamingFramework.md

 ```

 The above command was able to reliably generate images at stable rates
 of up to 20 KHz.
-Going beyond that number, the resulting frame output frame rate varied
+Going beyond that number, the resulting output frame rate varied
-too much (more than a few Hz).
+more than 1-2 Hz, and was not deemed to be stable enough for testing.

 A given test was deemed successful if no frames were
 missed during the 60 second server runtime.
 Results for the maximum